-Failure to follow engine block heater instructions could result in property damage or physical harm.
+WARNING: Failure to follow engine block heater instructions could result in property damage or physical injury.

-To reduce the risk of electrical shock, do not use your heater with ungrounded electrical systems or two-pronged (cheater) adapters.
+WARNING: To reduce the risk of electrical shock, do not use your heater with ungrounded electrical systems or two-pronged (cheater) adapters.

 Prior to using the engine block heater, follow these recommendations for proper and safe operation: